-Why is automotive leather different from other leathers?
+Why automotive leather and car leather are different to other leathers

 Quality and performance